-- (1) Despite clause 21, a person referred to in paragraph (3) of the definition of care facility excluded person may enter, or remain on, the premises of the care facility if: - (a) the person's presence at the facility is for the purposes of providing end of life support to a resident of the care facility; and - (b) the person is authorised to enter or remain at the care facility by: - (i) an officer of the care facility with the position of Director of the facility or equivalent; and - (ii) the Chief Health Officer, or a person authorised by the Chief Health Officer to exercise this power of authorisation. - (2) A person authorised to enter or remain at the care facility under subclause (1) must comply with any directions or conditions to which that authorisation is subject.
+- (1) Despite clause 21, a person referred to in paragraph (3) of the definition of care facility excluded person may enter, or remain on, the premises of the care facility if: - (a) the person's presence at the facility is for the purposes of providing end of life support to a resident of the care facility; and - (b) the person is authorised to enter or remain at the care facility by: - (i) an officer of the care facility with the position of Director of the facility or equivalent; and - (ii) either; - (A) the Chief Health Officer or Deputy Chief Health Officer; or

-- (3) An officer of a care facility referred to in subclause (1)(b)(i) must keep, in relation to each person to whom they give authorisation under that subclause, a record of: - (a) the contact details of the person; and - (b) the date and time at which that person entered and left the care facility, - (4) A record under subclause (3) must be kept for at least 28 days from the day the authorisation is given.
+- (B) a Director or Medical Lead of a designated Local Public Health Unit. - (2) A person authorised to enter or remain at the care facility under subclause (1) must comply with any directions or conditions to which that authorisation is subject. - (3) An officer of a care facility referred to in subclause (1)(b)(i) must keep, in relation to each person to whom they give authorisation under that subclause, a record of: - (a) the contact details of the person; and - (b) the date and time at which that person entered and left the care facility. - (4) A record under subclause (3) must be kept for at least 28 days from the day the authorisation is given.